Lights! Camera! Action Wildlife! Um… Camera?

 April 25, 2009

-This blog depends mightily on pictures.
-Not only do they give those who just scan these long-winded posts something to look at, I actually use them to frame the story.
+This website depends mightily on pictures.
+Even though they are generally terrible, they give those who just scan these long-winded posts something to look at, I actually use them to frame the story.
 Since I hardly ever take notes and many months usually pass between visits and postings, the pictures remind me of what I saw and read.
-Like this one right here to the left.
-I love it Damian’s expression here.
-He cracks me up.

 So what are the chances that BOTH of our camera batteries would die at the SAME TIME during our visit to Goshen’s Action Wildlife Foundation?
 Ridiculous, to say the least.
 And so, as a result, you’ll get a shorter story than you’d have gotten otherwise but less cute pictures of Damian interacting with various grassland beasts.
 Life is a series of tradeoffs, no?

-I’d driven past Action Wildlife a few times in my life and always thought it was some sort of sad antiquated roadside freakish zoo-like attraction.
+I’d driven past Action Wildlife a few times before and always thought it was some sort of sad antiquated roadside freakish zoo-like attraction.
 I’m happy to say I was wrong.
 This place is vibrant and clean and unique and the animals seem very well-cared for and have plenty of room to roam.
 Dare I say, the beasts here seemed pretty darn happy.

 Before we toured the outdoor areas, we entered the museum gallery first.
 Officially named the Museum and Exploration Center, this two level area contains easily the best and coolest taxidermy display in the state.
-It’s new – having just opened in the spring of 2008, and it’s impressive.
-The building is open year round (as long as the road is plowed) as opposed to the Drive-Thru Safari, so you can get your Action Wildlife fix any time of the year now.
+(It opened in the spring of 2008, just before our visit.)
+The building is open year round as opposed to the Drive-Thru Safari, so you can get your Action Wildlife fix any time of the year now.

 I won’t pretend to be able to accurately name all the various animals on display here.
 Just know that there are a lot.
 The main room seems to span the globe of predatory beasts and large game animals.
 Lions and tigers and bears are just the tip of the iceberg.
 Happily, the curator seems to have an affinity for bears equal to my own.
 Furthermore, bears attacking giant prey seem to be at every turn.
 I love that.

-It was at this point that Hoang noticed her camera was near it’s end.
+It was at this point that Hoang noticed her camera was near its end.
 We continued to a smaller room which focused on our local Connecticut wildlife.
-“In Connecticut’s Backyard” it was called and while not as professionally presented, it was still pretty darn cool.
-The black bear on display here was larger than any I’ve ever seen in-state, but I didn’t mind.
+“In Connecticut’s Backyard,” while not as professionally presented, it was still pretty darn cool.

 Almost hidden away here was a series of displays with crazy nature facts on them.
 Here’s an unresearched sampling – hey, I have no reason to question these things: